JonesH/markdown-cv/index.md

 `2009`
 __Neurale Netwerkmodellen @ RU Nijmegen__
-- Implementation of a Multilayer Perceptron in Java
+- Handwritten digit recognition
-- Implemtation of AdaBoost for MLPs in Java
+- Implementation of a Multi Layer Perceptron (MLP) + AdaBoost for MLP (Java)
 - Best result in class even beating the result of the professor's research group

 `2005`